Avian Influenza in Wild Birds 2025

 Please note: This Avian Influenza outbreak is continuously evolving.
 We will update our guidance as needed.

-Avian Influenza Type A is a virus that occurs naturally among wild aquatic birds worldwide (ducks, geese, shorebirds etc.).
+Avian Influenza Type A is a virus that occurs naturally among wild aquatic birds worldwide (ducks, geese, shorebirds etc.) as well as domesticated poultry and waterfowl.
+It was first documented in 1878 and since then has been found in domestic and wild birds all around the world.
 The current avian influenza in Canada and the US is a form of HPAI H5N1 that is the same as has been found in Europe (also considered the Eurasian H5 avian influenza).

 Avian influenza Type A viruses usually do not infect humans and only rare cases of human infection with these viruses have been reported during past outbreaks in other countries.
 The US Centers for Disease Control and Prevention and the Public Health Agency of Canada currently deem H5N1 to be of low human health risk.
-The first (and currently only) report of a human infection with Asian H5N1 in the Americas was in Canada on January 8, 2014, and occurred in a traveler recently returning from China.
-H5N1 virus infections in people are rare and these viruses do not spread easily from person to person.
+According to the Government of Canada’s website “On November 13, 2024, the Public Health Agency of Canada confirmed a human case of A(H5N1) in Canada.
+This is the first instance of a human case of A(H5N1) that came from transmission within Canada.”
+H5N1 virus infections in people are rare and these viruses do not spread easily from person to person and require direct prolonged exposure.
 Most infections that have been detected have occurred in people with close or prolonged, unprotected contact with infected poultry.

 Feeding Wild Birds in Your Backyard